SimonLodal/xenum/docs/README.md

     - off: Do not implement this method.
     - ext (the default, if empty): Declare in generated header, define in generated source.
     - inl: Declare and define inline, but not constexpr, in generated header.
     - cxp: Declare and define constexpr, in generated header.
+This produces a separate cxpFromIdentifier() method, but also includes the plain inline fromIdentifier().
 - **properties** Optional.
 Defines custom properties.
 Leave field empty/undefined if the xenum does not have any custom properties.
 If defined, it must be a tuple of one or more tuples that each define a property (see below).